karstenlee10/Twitch_Stream_To_YouTube/README.md

 <h2>🤔💭 Q&A</h2>

-> Q1: Why would I needed me to creating youtube and twitch api?
+> Q1: Why would I needed to creating youtube and twitch api?
 >
 A1: The youtube api is for creating streams and edit title it is a more effective method than automated chrome.